TheWrathAbove/COMP-2513-Final-Project/Readme.md

 Select the second Terminal and type "cd app" and hit enter Then type "npm install" and hit enter
-After the packages have finished installing type "npm start" and hit enter Assuming everything worked properly, in the terminal "Local: 		http://localhost:3000
+After the packages have finished installing type "npm start" and hit enter Assuming everything worked properly, in the terminal you should see:
+"Local: 		http://localhost:3000
   On Your Network:  http://192.168.56.1:3000"
 And it should automatically open up a webpage to "http://localhost:3000"